webcored/react-local-storage/README.md

 #### Versions & Migrations

-If there is a schema change in the local storage or in the default value, the storage can be simply migrated to the latest version by **incrementing the version** of a key.
+If there is a schema change required in the local storage or in its default value, the storage can be simply migrated to the latest version by **incrementing the version** of a key.
-It will trigger the **migrationcallback** when there is a diff with version.
+It will trigger the given **migration** method when there is a conflict with version.

 ```js